brokentelescope/ChromebookScheduler/README.md

 - Book a Chromebook tub for up to one month in advance.
 - Cancel your bookings to free up the slot for others.

+## Date Range Maintenance

+The date range for Chromebook reservation availability is maintained in the `dateMaintained.txt` file.
+This file contains the start and end dates in the format: start year, start month, start day, end year, end month, end day.

+Users can update this date range using the "Update Month" button in the date lookup section of the application.
+Upon clicking this button, users can specify the new start and end dates for the reservation period, and the system will update the `dateMaintained.txt` file accordingly.

 ## Clearing Data

 To clear certain data within ChromebookScheduler, follow these steps: